Kong/docs.konghq.com/app/_hub/kong-inc/request-termination/_index.md

 description: |
   This plugin terminates incoming requests with a specified status code and message.
 This can be used to (temporarily) stop traffic on a Service or a Route, or even block a Consumer.
-It can also be used for debugging, as described in the `echo` parameter.
+This plugin can also be used for debugging, as described in the `echo` parameter.
 type: plugin
 categories:
   - traffic-control